-Both the SNT satellite (12-day revisit) and the PAZ satellite from the TSX/PAZ constellation (4 & 7-day revisit) passed by Sulphur on Tuesday November 21.
-We received the datasets on Thursday and verified that none of the datapoint groups within the review area are showing deviation from their respective trends.
-The attached reports have been generated for both datasets using new templates that incorporate an expanded set of AOIs covering all Westlake caverns.
+The TSX satellite from the TSX/PAZ constellation (4 & 7-day revisit) passed by Sulphur on Thursday January 11.
+We received the dataset Saturday and verified that none of the point groups within the review area are showing deviation from their respective trends.
+The attached report has been prepared for reference.